shellscape/webpack-command/README.md

 # webpack-command

-> Deprecated?
-Naw.
+For a truly fast, teensy, squeaky clean Webpack CLI - try [webpack-nano](https://www.npmjs.com/package/webpack-nano).

+> Note: webpack-command is now being maintained on [this fork](https://github.com/shellscape/webpack-command), and will be open to Pull Requests and Issues for users that prefer this CLI.
+The webpack-contrib org has chosen to drop support for this module and is no longer actively maintaining it.

 A superior CLI experience for webpack.
-Lightweight, modular, and opinionated.
+Modular and opinionated.

 For users coming from `webpack-cli`, please read about [the differences](#differences-with-webpack-cli) between this module and